-xxvi) Access of Income/ Sales/ Tax details to Bankers.
+xvii) Access of Income/ Sales/ Tax details to Bankers.
 It has been experienced that fraudulent borrowers maintain multiple books of accounts to defraud the banks.
 However, in general, they are particular about submitting the correct figures to the tax authorities as they do not want to be on the wrong side of the tax officials due to the likely stringent criminal penalties.
 In contrast, the bank cases, if filed, take years of litigation by which time the borrower strips all her/his assets.
-Hence, if a provision is made to inter-link the Income Tax/ Sales Tax / VAT web-sites and access made available to Bankers so that all the details such as IT /ST / VAT details can be verified at one instance, it would drastically reduce the probabilities of incidence of frauds, as the manipulation in figures/ data submitted by potentially fraudulent borrowers gets immediately detected.
-It should be remembered that Banks are dealing with public money and any loss to Banks has a ripple effect across the economy including higher interest rates, non-availability of credit to genuine borrowers etc which directly affects the growth of the country.
+Hence, there is need for proper due diligence and checking of figures inter-se for establishing the authenticity / genuineness of data/ information submitted by the borrowers/s.

-xxvii) Job Rotation for Staff.
+xviii) Job Rotation for Staff.
 In many frauds that have come to light, it is found that staff members who indulged in fraud appeared to be very sincere workers and always helpful to the superiors / customers.
 They had not availed any leave over the years.
 Therefore, ensuring availment of leave at periodical intervals by all staff members, leading to automatic job rotation, is seen as one of the most important preventive vigilance measures.
 Despite clear instructions from RBI, the implementation of availing mandatory Leave by the staff has not been ensured in many Banks.
 Enforcement of the same is required.